mhendrey/TritonsProngs/docs/embed_image.md

 # Embed Image
 This is a BLS deployment that lets a client send an image and get back a vector embedding.
-Currently this only uses the [siglip](siglip.md) model, but future embedding models could be added.
+Currently this only uses the [SigLIP Vision](siglip_vision.md) model, but future embedding models could be added.

 Because dynamic batching has been enabled for these Triton Inference Server deployments, clients simply send each request separately.
 This simplifies the code for